Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 Team collaborating around a whiteboard in a modern office.

-The Hidden Cost of Poor Communication in Teams: What Most Organizations Miss Until It’s Too Late.
-A Guide for Leaders
+The Hidden Cost of Poor Communication in Teams

-Most organizations don’t think they have a communication problem.
+Most organizations don’t believe they have a communication problem.

 People disengage.

-This is the hidden cost of poor communication.
-It rarely announces itself clearly.
-Instead, it quietly erodes trust, productivity, and morale until leaders are forced to address the consequences rather than the cause.
+This is the hidden cost of poor communication in teams.
+It rarely shows up as a single, obvious failure.
+Instead, it accumulates slowly until leaders are forced to respond to symptoms rather than causes.

 • Decisions that make sense to leadership but confuse teams